 This year’s conference theme is “Water, Ecosystems and Human Development.”
 Accordingly, Mandate sessions and discussions will focus on nature-based solutions, the human right to water, sanitation, and hygiene, the Sustainable Development Goals on water (6) and climate (13), and the role of the private sector in advancing water stewardship to ensure a secure water future for the people and ecosystems that depend on it.

-The Mandate is co-convening the following conference sessions:
+The Mandate is co-convening the following sessions held within the main conference:

 Nature-Based Solutions for Better Climate Resilience: Business Practice and Solutions